piravienfive/card-game/README.md

 ## Snap Class

 - in this class I start creating the methods that allow the user to play a game of Snap.
-- Used multiple scanners to take user input.
+- Used multiple scanners to take user inputs.
-- I used a lot of if statements to build up the logic depending on what the user inputs into the scanner.
+- I used if statements to build up the logic depending on what the user inputs into the scanner.
 - A lot of the functionality comes from using my methods recursively.
 - Used a timer and timerTask to give the user a certain amount of time to input snap, if not they lose.
 The timer starts as soon as there is an oppurtunity for snap.
+- Incase the the whole deck is dealt without a chance for snap, the game will automatically create a new deck and shuffle it so that the game can continue.

 ## Player Class